delboy1978uk/form/README.md

 ```
 ## Fitering and validating input
 For filtering input, add a Del\Form\Filter\Interface to your field object.
 For validating the filtered input, add a
 Del\Form\Validator\ValidatorInterface.
-Currently there is an adapter for Zend\Filter and Zend\Validate, but feel free to
+Currently there is an adapter for Laminas\Filter and Laminas\Validate, but feel free to
 write an adapter for you favourite library.
 Setting a required field adds a Del\Form\Validator\NotEmpty validator.
 ```php
 <?php